FOA is an amazing ministry, its focus is teaching the gospel of Christ to all who come through it's doors.

 Aaron and I are so grateful for the unique experience we had growing up there, being a part of that ministry as children, then adults, and then even as fellow ministers (when we took our youth group there for a missions trip).

-At F.O.A.
-I learned that these men are just that-men.
-They are dealing with a sin issue, as we are all.
+are all.
 Their sin, addiction to drugs and alcohol, has affected their lives, their families, their future, as has mine and your sin.
 A difference can be seen in some of the consequences of their sin, but I think the biggest difference is not that their sin is worse than mine, but that my sin struggles are not as visible as theirs are.

 Aaron and I (and our siblings, and now even our nieces) have grown up with these men; our families have befriended and cared about them.
 As much as we have ministered, we have been ministered to.
 Since I have been a part of F.O.A., it has also been my experience that everyone has loved someone that has, at one time or another, dealt with an addiction to drugs or alcohol.
 This is really something that affects us all, our culture, our families, our lives.
 The battle with drugs and alcohol is worldwide, just as the struggle with sin is.